juanma-wp/enterprise-block-editor/Module 7 WordPress Data Layer and wp.data/05 Creating Custom Data Stores.md

 register(myStore);
 ```

+In WordPress, if you don't register a store, it won't be available from `wp.data` (like for example doing `wp.data.select(<%NAMESPACE-STORE%>)`)

 ## **Using Selectors and Resolvers**

-Selectors are functions that extract specific pieces of state from the stores that are registered.
+[Selectors](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-data/#selectors) are functions that extract specific pieces of state from the stores that are registered.
 They help in accessing data without directly manipulating the state.
 Here's an example of using a selector:

-After registering the store, you can use it within your React components using `useSelect`.
+After registering the store, you can use it within your React components using [`useSelect`](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-data/#useselect).

 ```javascript
 import { useSelect } from '@wordpress/data';